PlutoLang/Pluto/README.md

 - The `^` operator now performs bitwise XOR instead of exponentiation.
 - The former `~=` inequality operator has been changed to an augmented bitwise NOT assignment.

-## Optimizations:
-These current optimizations only apply when both operators are numeric.
-- `x / 2` translates into `x * 0.5` for a 10-20% speed improvement.
-- `x << 1` translates into `x + x` for a 5-10% speed improvement.
-- `x ** 2` translates into `x * x` for a 10-35% speed improvement.
-- `x // 2` translates into `x >> 1` for a 50% speed improvement.

-The values are awfully variable because there was a spectrum of results over days of benchmarking.

 ### For Loops
 Xmilia Hermit discovered an interesting for loop optimization on June 7th, 2022.
 It has been implemented in Pluto.
 For example, take this code: